 Season Subscripton Packages

-Season Subscription Packages are $97 and include tickets to “A Little Night Music,” “Dance 2022: Find Me in the Shadows,” “Our Town,” and “Bright Star.”
-Subscribers may add the Campus Center Studio Production, “Black Comedy” to their package for the discounted price of $15*.
+Season Subscription Packages are $97 and include tickets to “Cabaret,” “Dance 2023: Escape to Wonderland,” “A Midsummer Night’s Dream,” and “9 to 5: The Musical.”
+Subscribers may add the Campus Center Studio Production, “Everybody” to their package for the discounted price of $15*.